cgi-js/node-php-cgi/README.md

 #### Run php scripts like wordpress, drupal, etc with node and cgi counter parts
 ----------------------------------------------------------------------------

-With Node PHP Embedded, you can leverage the speed of node.js and run all of the widely available php scripts directly inside your express site.
+With Node PHP Embedded (PHPCGIJS), you can leverage the speed of node.js and run all of the widely available php scripts directly inside your express site.
 This was originally a fork of http://github.com/mkschreder/node-php and has been modified for making this take dynamic PHP pathing, so that it can run without a PHP distribution installed on a machine and can work with an embedded PHP binary distribution.

 Installation